nice-digital/consultations/README.md

 If you have followed the instructions from the Setup section above then consultations should be integrated with test.

 The data in Indev test can be patchy.
 Creating a new consultation is recommended.
-Instructions to create consultations are listed later in this readme.
+Instructions to create consultations are listed in [Creating a consultation in Indev](#creating-a-consultation-in-indev).

 ### Local Indev